-The mission of the Friends Of The Kewaunee Pier Head Lighthouse is to provide financial and physical support for the restoration and ongoing maintenance associated with the lighthouse.
+The mission of the Friends Of The Kewaunee Pierhead Lighthouse is to provide financial and physical support for the restoration and ongoing maintenance associated with the lighthouse.

 Once preserved, the lighthouse and other historical and maritime features in Kewaunee will become an educational and recreational asset to the community.

+Although these initial repairs were ultimately for the protection of the structure, they have greatly enhanced the appearance of the lighthouse and are just the beginning in the process of the restoration!
 The grant from the State of Wisconsin has been an incredible first step in the restoration initiative.
 Even so, the next phases of the project will require the support and contributions of people both in the community and beyond.